calvinchou71/league-of-legends-analysis/README.md

 ## Final Model

-For our final model, we used a logistic regression model on golddiffat10, xpdiffat10, csdiffat10, killsat10, assistsat10, deathsat10.
+For our final model, we used a logistic regression model on golddiffat10, xpdiffat10, csdiffat10, killsat10, assistsat10, deathsat10, opp_killsat10, opp_assistsat10.
 All these features are quantitative and did not require any encodings.

-We added these features because it gives us more information on how the opponents are doing relative to the players as well as gives information around the kills, assists, and deaths, which are also very important to the game as being dead is time missed from completing actions.
+The gold, xp, and cs features are the difference between a player and their opponent (team vs team for team data).
+This adds context to the previous gold, experience, and cs features we used from before.
+The more kills and assists is better, while the fewer deaths, opponent kills, and opponent assists.
+These features help us understand the game state and determine which team is doing better.

+We added two features being the kills difference and assists difference.
+We added kills difference as it measures how many kills over their opponent they had, which is a better measure of purely kills.
+We added assists difference because in the game, multiple players can assist the same kill, which changes how the gold is distributed among the team.
+If more people assist the kill than the gold is distributed over more people.
+There are also some addditional more complicated calculations that can increase the amount of gold for an assist, but generally it is better if more players on your team get an assist as it is better to distribute the gold.

+We again used a logistic regression model.

 We selected hyperparameters using a GridSearch.
 We iterated over the C, the regularization parameter, for values of .5, 1, 2.
 For the tolerance, we iterated over .01, .001, .0001, and .00001.

 ### Results

-The loss of the model was 0.6457005259987575 for players only.
+The loss of the model was 0.6428710526042916 for players only.
-The accuracy of the model was 0.626681834229004 for players only.
+The accuracy of the model was 0.6313890087474993 for players only.

+Best Parameters: C=0.5, tol=0.01

+Compared to the player only data from the base model, the loss is lower and the accuracy is higher, which tell us that the this model works better on the player data.

 <iframe
   src="assets/confusion_matrix_player.html"